Why The Concept Of 'Women Travel'?

 By women travel, I mean both solo as well as group travel.
-I embrace everything as long as women pack their bags and take time out for themselves once in a while.
+I am okay with either, as long as women pack their bags and take time out for themselves once in a while.
 At F5, we have not only conducted group tours but also enabled quite a few women travel by themselves.
 Here are a few factors that I’ve noticed during my pre-F5 and F5 days that makes me think that this is a dream worth pursuing:

-Statistics reveal that women tend to gravitate a lot towards social causes – a lot of women entrepreneurs are into social entrepreneurship and many women are associated with some social causes or the other.
-So, on our group tours, when we educate our travellers about the local problems and the ways they are being solved by local organizations, it leaves a mark in their minds.
+Statistics reveal that women tend to gravitate a lot towards social causes – a lot of women entrepreneurs are into social entrepreneurship and many women associate themselves with some social causes or the other.
+So, on our group tours, when we educate our travellers about the local problems and how local organizations are solving them, it leaves a mark on their minds.
 Recently, one of our travellers came back after almost 6 months and told us she wants to volunteer for one of the social projects.

-There has also been a story where a woman entrepreneur helped another NGO worker with imparting skills to over 50 women of a village – the two of them met on an F5 trip.
-So, when like minded women come together, a lot of positive things happen which is not only good for them, but also serves the greater good.
+There has also been a story where a woman entrepreneur helped another NGO worker with imparting skills to over 50 women in a village – the two of them met on an F5 trip.
+So, when like-minded women come together, a lot of positive things happen which is not only good for them but also serves the greater good.

 In one of our trips, as we were all talking around a campfire, the topic came to child sex abuse.
+Wife was complaining on me being “long waker”… This actually hurts, like for real!
+I asked her many times to suck it (handjobs do not work well for me), but she always says she will vomit.
+Well, i found out here https://tiaca.org/buy-viagra-sildenafil-online-20-mg/ a great deal, ordered the pills, and showed her who is the daddy.
+Totally love it, each time as if I was 20 again.
+Proved by me and my “major”.
 That was when everyone opened up with the stories of their lives.
-For many girls, it is their teacher or uncle or even grand fathers!
+For many girls, it is their teacher or uncle or even grandfathers!
 It was overwhelming to see that the issue is so ubiquitous yet no one talks about it.
 Some women told that it was the first time they were sharing it with anyone.
 The comfort stems from the fact that these women are strangers on a journey together and would go back to their respective lives.
-We at F5 are happy to create that space for pressing issues to be discussed.
+We at F5 are happy to create that space to discuss pressing issues.

-Being a part of several women groups, many a times, I am saddened to see increasing intolerance even among different groups of women on social media – Stay-at-home moms critiquing working moms and vice versa, married women not being able to understand single parents, judging women who travel, cultural intolerance etc. One of the best things that happen at F5 especially on long tours is that when women from drastically different backgrounds come together with an open mind ( which we insist on as a pre trip preparation), they learn to embrace and appreciate each other as they are.
+Being a part of several women groups, many a time, I am saddened to see increasing intolerance even among different groups of women on social media – Stay-at-home moms critiquing working moms and vice versa, married women not being able to understand single parents, judging women who travel, cultural intolerance etc. One of the best things that happen at F5 Escapes, especially on our longer all-women tours is that when women from drastically different backgrounds come together with an open mind ( which we insist on, as a pre-trip preparation), they learn to embrace and appreciate each other as they are.

 Travelling in a group has its own benefits.
 Dealing with sickness, any form of harassment, calamities – all of these become easier with the power of a group.
 Also that there is an increased sense of safety with numbers is undeniable.

 Most of our tour leads and I have done both and we appreciate the goodness of both.
 When a woman travels solo, she is setting an example for reclaiming the space that women have not had traditionally in our country.
-Also, she has more space to introspect, get creative, decide her own agenda etc. But one needs to understand that not everyone can do that right away – it takes a lot of unlearning and also development of ample courage and conviction to travel by oneself.
+Also, she has more space to introspect, get creative, decide her own agenda etc. But one needs to understand that not everyone can do that right away.
+It takes a lot of unlearning and also the development of ample courage and conviction to travel by oneself.

-The world may not be as bad as we think – but our mind plays the devil most of the time – preventing us from venturing into unknown territories.
-That is where companies like us come in – we do the initial handholding – we don’t expect our customers to come with us all their life time, even though many a few are very loyal!
+The world may not be as bad as we think but our mind plays the devil most of the time.
+It prevents us from venturing into unknown territories.
+That is where companies like us come in.
+We do the initial handholding.
+We don’t expect our customers to come with us all their lifetime, even though many a few are very loyal!
 Some of them start travelling by themselves too, which is still a big win for us.

 While people may say that there are several women travelling solo nowadays, that is still a very minuscule number compared to the literate women population we have.
-The perception that ‘India is unsafe’ will be broken only when we have millions of Indian and foreign women travelling the length and breadth of the country without inhibitions; that will be achieved only when companies like ours form a collective voice to not only run tours but also influence the decision makers to improve infrastructure.
-We don’t intend to box women into confined spaces, we intend to help everyone grow wings and that is a painfully slow process.
+We can shatter the perception that ‘India is unsafe’, only when we have millions of Indian and foreign women travelling the length and breadth of the country without inhibitions.
+That will be achieved only when companies like ours form a collective voice to not only run tours but also influence the decision makers to improve infrastructure.
+We don’t intend to box women into confined spaces.
+We intend to help everyone grow wings and that is a painfully slow process.
 But oh girl, aren’t we determined!

 We have miles to go,